dessig-godaddy/scripting-tasks/README.md

 ## scan-for-dotnet-jenkinsfiles
 Scans all of gdcorp-crm org -dotnet repos for the presence of a `Jenkinsfile`.
 Intended to be used with `migrate-dotnet-workflows`

+## perform-dotnet-migrations
+Uses `scan-for-dotnet-jenkinsfiles` to find remaining dotnet repos still using jenkins, and runs `migrate-dotnet-worfklows` on them.
+Will make branch and commits if passed `--apply`.